xitanggg/node-insert-text/README.md

 This project provides a simple Node.js util that allows you to programmatically insert text in desktop.

 The core of this project is powered by [enigo](https://github.com/enigo-rs/enigo), a cross platform input simulation in Rust.
-This project simply uses [NAPI-RS](https://napi.rs) to compile the `enigo.text` function as Node.js addons and exposes it to npm for easy use.
+This project simply uses [NAPI-RS](https://github.com/napi-rs/napi-rs) to compile the `enigo.text` function as Node.js addons and exposes it to npm for easy use.

+Only supports Windows and Mac.

 ## Usage